 "I need to feel like a woman, Draco, and you obviously don't treat me like one.
 Angelo is a good man who loves me!"

 "Does he know you're married?"
 Draco asked apathetically.
-He wasn't really interested in what she had to say, but he was bored and infuriating Pansy was a favorite pastime of his.
+He wasn't interested in what she had to say, but he was bored, and infuriating Pansy was a favorite pastime of his.

 "Practice?
 I'm sure we did it just the one time.
 Don't make it seem like more.
 I have enough disturbing thoughts without having to add the one of you and me having sex more than once," Draco said.

-With another yell of annoyance, Pansy turned on her stiletto heels and left the yard.
+With another yell of annoyance, Pansy turned on her stilettos and left the yard.

-Most magic families home-schooled their children before it was time to send them to Hogwarts, but with the hectic schedule of owning his own company and taking care of a child, Draco found it a bit difficult to try and teach Zane everything he would need to know in order to make it as an intellectually capable adolescent.
+Most wizarding families home-schooled their children before it was time to send them to Hogwarts, but with the hectic schedule of owning his own company and taking care of a child, Draco found it a bit difficult to try and teach Zane everything he would need to know to make it as an intellectually capable adolescent.